DENTAL CARIES

 Which Kids' dental crown works best? new study has answers

-Knowledge-focused CompletedThis study looked at two different brands of stainless steel crowns used to fix cavities in children's baby teeth.
-The children, aged 2 to 8, had the crowns placed while under general anesthesia.
-Researchers checked how well the crowns stayed in place and kept the gums healthy, a…
+Knowledge-focused CompletedThis study looked at two different brands of stainless steel crowns used to fix cavities in children aged 2 to 8 years old.
+All children were treated under general anesthesia at a dental school.
+Researchers checked how well the crowns stayed in place and kept the gums healthy, an…

 Matched conditions: DENTAL CARIES